Cooley LLP - The Inside View

 Summer associate profile:

 Successful summer associates are highly motivated, independent thinkers, with a collaborative spirit and an entrepreneurial mindset.
 They have excelled both in and beyond the classroom.
-They recognize that the greatest successes are those achieved by a team.
+They recognize that the greatest successes are those achieved by a diverse team.
 They take ownership, inspire confidence and are motivated by a shared sense of purpose.

 Summer program components: